smartdevicelink/sdl_java_suite/utils/generator/README.md

 According to existing structure of Java Suite the output directory will contain following folders and files:

 * com
-    * smartdevicelink
-        * protocol
-            * enums
-                * FunctionID.java
     * proxy
         * rpc
             * enums
-                * `[- all <enum> classes except FunctionID and MessageType -]`
+                * `[- all <enum> classes except FunctionID -]`
             * `[- all <struct> classes -]`
             * `[- all <function> classes -]`

 Each Enum class should be stored as a single script file in the folder named `com/smartdevicelink/rpc/enums` and the name of the script file should be equal to the value from the `"name"` attribute of `<enum>` followed by the extension `.java`.
+FunctionID enum generation is skipped as discussed due to high complexity of structure.

 Example:
 ```shell script